rrhinox/rrhinox/README.md

 I'm a father who made the bash linux command line, his job.
 Interested in the whole life cycle of software, obsessed with performance, team work and DevOps culture!

-Thanks to my brother example, I follow the mistery behind a keyboard and circuits that connect humans to the internet, like a detective :detective:.
+Thanks to my brother example, I follow the mistery behind a keyboard and circuits that connect humans to the internet.
+Like a detective :detective: I love solve issues and find out the ROOT cause; for this I often need to have root access.

 I am naturally curious and hungry to learn something new every day and share knowledge and tricks, with my collegues.